Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![picture](resources/pictures/memes/Meme-Self-Education.PNG)

+Working on hard and soft skills, I've been using different kinds of learning and have next achievements so far:

 #### EPAM English classes.
 Completed 9 trainings:

   - Apr 2023 - Jul 2023 (26 live sessions).
 English for Virtual Communication (B1+/B2/B2+).